polyvariant/pitgull/README.md

  --bot - user name of Scala Steward bot user
  --webhook - Pitgull target url like https://pitgull.example.com/webhook

+### Why delete existing merge requests?

+Pitgull will only take action when it's triggered by a webhook.
+By deleting merge requests we make sure no Scala Steward MR gets unnoticed.
+If we'd only close them, Scala Steward wouldn't update them, so no webhook would be triggerd.

+Additionally, if you have some legacy merge requests for single library, this program makes sure to clean them up.
+When Scala Steward notices that some dependency is out of date and MR is missing - it will recreate it, so no worries about skipping any updates.

 ## Development

 ### Useful commands/links